guilhermesilveira/generativemagic/README.md

 ## Can I execute the routine you created?

-Just like any art form, if you use a tool and your own input to create an art piece, it is your art.
+Just like any art form, if you use a tool, and your own input to create an art piece, it is your art.
 If I used it first, with my input, to create a magic routine, it is my art.